 “Think of it as eating the same highly processed food for every meal, day after day, for years,” Joe Bartges, DVM, Ph.D., board-certified veterinary nutritionist and diplomate of the American College of Veterinary Nutrition says.

 Wow, that makes a lot of sense!
 According to Dr. Bartges there are many reasons why you might want to prepare vet-approved homemade food for your dog.

 The simplest way to ensure your dog is eating well is to be confident that they are eating more natural, whole ingredients, and less processed foods.
-More dog owners are catching on to this fact, and feeding dogs human-quality food has risen in popularity along with our increased awareness for the benefits of eating clean ourselves.
+Even if commercial dog food brands advertise fresh meat proteins and high quality ingredients, their production methods mean the end product will not be as healthy as advertised.
+More dog owners are catching onto this fact, and feeding dogs human-quality food has risen in popularity along with our increased awareness for the benefits of eating clean ourselves.

 Healthy, human-quality food has risen in popularity among pet parents who are becoming more aware of the importance of clean, natural food for their pets

 If you're considering making a switch to a healthier homemade dog food, it's important to understand how to create nutritionally complete meals.

 We've created the ultimate guide for home cooked, additive-free dog food.
 Keep scrollin' to learn about:

 - The benefits of fresh, homemade pet food

 - How to find the perfect vet-approved recipe for homemade dog food